 Close Network Connections window.

-Now, try to access NAS drive from your computer.
+Now, try to access the NAS drive from your computer.

 Fix-3 Delete HardwareID folder in Registry Editor-

-Deleting HardwareID folder from your Registry Editor may solve this issue.
+Deleting the HardwareID folder from your Registry Editor may solve this issue.

-4. Now, on the left hand side, right click on “HardwareID” key-folder and then click on “Delete” to delete it from your computer.
+4. Now, on the left-hand side, right-click on the “HardwareID” key-folder and then click on “Delete” to delete it from your computer.

 5. If you come across a prompt for confirmation, click on “Yes” to delete it from your computer.

-Once you have deleted the key, close Registry Editor window.
+Once you have deleted the key, close the Registry Editor window.